caltechlibrary/cold/development_notes.md

 Completed reports would be needed after the UUID with an file extension based on the content type (e.g. CSV for text/csv, Markdown for text/markdown).

+Initial implementaition should focus on reports with content type of "text/csv" but eventually we should allow options like JSON, YAMl and even SQLite3 databases.

+The report name could include the output format similar to how we specify web things, e.g. "rpt_people_csv; text/csv" would be the value in the report request form.

+Options will be handled in a text area until we have a sense of what options we need.
+The textarea holding the options value initially can be treated as a command line option or as an expression similar to how RDM's search queries work.
+Eventually the UI can better pair the report choice with the options available updating the UI to fit the context.